 It holds 28 ounces, is made from BPA-free plastic, and is squeezable making it easy to get those fluids in.
 The high-flow valve also stops it from leaking and there’s a clear strip to let you know how much water is left.
 Toss it in your gym bag, and you’ll be good to go.
 Who doesn’t love the retro flair, too?

 Price at time of publish: $6

 Material: Plastic | Sizes: 32 ounces | Dishwasher Safe: No

-What We Like: Helps you keep track of your intake, one-touch lid
+What We Love: Helps you keep track of your intake, one-touch lid

-What We Don't Like: Bottle can get sweaty
+What We Don't Love: Bottle can get sweaty

 Some of us need extra help when it comes to staying hydrated.
 The 32-ounce Cactaki, made of leakproof, BPA-free Tritan plastic, offers encouragement in the form of a time tracker on the bottle.
 Its hourly inspirational reminders start with “Let's start!” through to “You did it!
 Refill and repeat.”

 The bottle is also easy to hold and features a one-touch lid.
 Some users report that the bottle gets a little sweaty, and it’s not dishwasher safe, but you may be able to overlook that when you’re so hydrated.